mattischrome/blogischrome/_posts/2018-11-21-five-years.markdown

 categories: Travel
 layout: post
 date: "2018-11-21"
-tags: [Time Passing, Ideas, South America]
+tags: [Time Passing, Ideas, South America, Eighteen, Thirteen, Ecuador]
 ---

 Five years ago I set out at 3am for Heathrow airport to catch the early morning flight to Madrid.
 There I connected with a flight to Quito in Ecuador.
 The previous days and weeks had been fraught with worry about whether I was doing the right thing.
 Did I get the right vaccinations?
 Would I have enough money?
 Would I cope with all that travel?
 Was I coming back?
 What was I going to do with all my stuff?